Mediators work to extend Israel-Hamas truce after final planned hostage swap

 At least two other hostages were falsely reported or believed to be dead before being released alive in hostages-for-prisoners swaps.

-Those released Wednesday included four teenage boys, a 13-year-old girl and five adult women, according to the Hostage and Missing Families Forum.
-One of the women, Liat Atzili, 49, is a dual American-Israeli citizen, the group said.

-Earlier in the day, Israel's military also said that two additional Israeli hostages had been released without an accompanying prisoner exchange.
+Earlier on Wednesday, Israel's military also said that two additional Israeli hostages had been released without an accompanying prisoner exchange.
 The release followed a statement from Hamas that the group would release two women with Russian citizenship at the request of Russian President Vladimir Putin.

 This week, CIA Director William Burns traveled to Doha for meetings with Qatar's prime minister, Mohammed bin Abdulrahman bin Jassim Al Thani, and David Barnea, the chief Israel's spy agency, Mossad, according to a U.S. official who spoke to NPR anonymously due to the sensitive nature of the discussions.